rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A specimen or small quantity of a substance that it is to be used as part of an experiment.
 It may be a divisible quantity measured by its weight or volume, or be constituted of a discrete number of pieces or units.

+### Screen reader

+A piece of software that audibly describes the visual aspects of another piece of software.
+Typically included as part of the operating system, the most popular amongst the visually impaired community, JAWS, is a separate program.
+The tools rely on semantic information about the user interface elements being exposed to them by the software that they describe and without this information the user interface is substantially harder to use for those that rely on screen readers.
+It should also be noted that screen reader users navigate Web pages significantly different to sighted users, preferring to navigate by headings, links, and other landmarks.